upasadena/interactive-cyoa-tutorial/docs/publishing/neocities.md

   aren't using external URLs
 * 200 GB bandwidth – How much traffic can visit your site (i.e., how much all visitors can download, including image files)

     !!! note

         This is a soft limit.
-Temporary surgers are fine, [Neocities] won't take your site down automatically, and [they're] very flexible.
+Temporary surges are fine, [Neocities] won't take your site down automatically, and [they're] very flexible.

 * File Upload Type restrictions